nicky1707/Super-Simple-Password-Manager/README.md

 - Bash Terminal / Power shell.

 # Execution
-1.Copy the files to a directory.
+- Copy the files to a directory.
-2.Run main.py in Terminal.
+- Run main.py in Terminal.
-3.Initially will ask for setup a master password. (minimal security) 4.The Main menu will run on a loop to choose.
+- Initially will ask for setup a master password. (minimal security)
+- The Main menu will run on a loop to choose.
   - 1.Create a password
   - 2.show saved passwords
   - 3.delete
   - 4.quit
-5.'4' in the query will exit the program.
+- '4' in the query will exit the program.